The GORUCK Bullet (15L) – Our Review

 I just wanted a dedicated rucksack to ruck with…and the Bullet does…decently well with this.

 …but I wouldn’t be surprised if the majority of rucking enthusiasts are topping out at 30 pounds.
-If this is you, and your ruck outing aren’t overly long, the Bullet might work out pretty well for you.
+If this is you, and your ruck outing aren’t overly long, the Bullet could work out pretty well for you.

-Rucking Score : 75
+Rucking : 80

 “Dynamic” Rucking